 - Slippery inside

-- Run about a half size large
+- They run about a half size large

 I’ve been hearing about this LaCrosse model to be one of the warmest hunting boots made and I got a chance to confirm it.
 Built to last through mud, water, gravel, bushes, they are one of the warmest and best waterproof boots for hunters.